utrains/utrains_shell_script/README.md

 ### Use it or not?

-If a script does not contain the shebang, the commands are executed using your shell, so there are chances that the code might run properly, but still, that isn't the correct way of doing it! <br/>
+If a script does not contain the shebang, the commands are executed using your default shell, so there are chances that the code might run properly, but still, that isn't the correct way of doing it! <br/>
 Different shells have slightly varying syntax.
 <br />

 **More than just shell scripts!**  <br>

-You dont have to use shell as the interpreter for your scripts.
-For example, you can run a python script too by supplying the path in shebang.
+The shebang is not just used for shell interpreters.
+For example, you can run a python script by supplying the path to the interpreter in the shebang.

 ```sh
 #!/usr/bin/python